Nether403/Webknot/docs/guides/USER_GUIDE.md

 ## Getting Started

-### Step 1: Open LovaBolt
+### Step 1: Open WebKnot

-Visit LovaBolt in your web browser.
+Visit WebKnot in your web browser.
 You'll see a beautiful welcome screen with a "Get Started" button.

 ### Step 2: Click "Get Started"